ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 * R1.2 removed
 * added essential and optional extensions sections in (#appendix_extensions)
 * Added generic IANA considerations
-* Added requirement for support of both thick and thin registry models (R1.7)
+* Added requirement for support of both thick and Thin Registry models (R1.7)
 * Added requirements related to extensibility following the recommendation from the Tiger Team [@?TigerTeamRecc]
 * Added requirements related to embedding of EPP extensions following the recommendation from the Tiger Team [@?TigerTeamRecc]
 * Updated R4.6 to require the use of strict data validation